ergoplatform/Autolykos-GPU-miner/README.md

 ## Prerequisites

-To compile you need the following
+To compile you need the following:

 1. CUDA toolkit
 2. libcurl library
 3. openssl library

+---

-## Compile
+## Install

 1. Clone repository to *'<YOUR_PATH>'*
 2. Change directory to *'<YOUR_PATH>/autolykos/secp256k1'*